Sums of squares in Macaulay2: Abstract

 \section{Abstract}

-The package \SOS implements sums-of-squares (SOS) decompositions in \Mac.
-It is based on methods to rationalize SOS decompositions due to Parrilo and Peyrl.
-The package features a data type for SOS decompositions, support for external SDP solvers, and optimization over varieties.
+The \Mac package \SOS decomposes polynomials as sums of squares.
+It is based on methods to rationalize sum-of-squares decompositions due to Parrilo and Peyrl.
+The package features a data type for sums-of-squares polynomials, support for external semidefinite programming solvers, and optimization over varieties.